Setting up a brainstorming session

 Whether it’s at work, in an educational setting or somewhere completely different, there isn’t a problem that can’t be solved through brainstorming and mind mapping.
 Getting different minds together, all with a common goal, can move mountains.

-Be proactive in your management of these discussions and you’ll never let a great idea slip away again.
+Be proactive in your management of these discussions.
+By learning and teaching how to brainstorm, you’ll never let a great idea slip away again.

 Let’s create something